 - Lithium on polymer

 Cadmium is especially toxic.
 Rechargeable batteries contain other metals not in their names, including cobalt.
 These metals pollute soil and groundwater more than zinc and manganese do.
 What’s more, when you can’t recharge them anymore, they still have some spark in them.
-They can start a fire if they come in contact with each other or something else that conducts electricity.
+Those dead batteries can start a fire if they come in contact with each other or something else that conducts electricity.

 Do not put rechargeable batteries in the trash.
 For one thing, it’s more likely to be illegal that putting alkaline batteries there.
 For another, the metals cause more environmental damage.